M249 Squad Automatic Weapon: Mk 46 Mod 0

-The Mk 46 is a further development of the M249 SPW that features minor changes.
-The program that led to both the Mk 46 and Mk 48 was headed by the US Naval Special Warfare Command (NAVSPECWAR.)
-The Mk 46 retains the standard M249 SAW plastic buttstock instead of the collapsible buttstock used on the SPW.
+The Mk 46 Mod 0 is a further development of the M249 SPW.
+It was developed in conjunction with the U.S. Special Operations Command (USSOCOM), specifically the U.S. Naval Special Warfare Command (NAVSPECWARCOM).
+The program led to both the Mk 46 and Mk 48.
+Like the M249 SPW, the barrel carrying handle, magazine insertion well, and vehicle mounting lugs have been removed to save weight.
+However, the Mk 46 Mod 0 retains the standard M249 plastic buttstock instead of the collapsible buttstock used on the SPW.
 The Picatinny rail forearm differs slightly from the SPW.
-The Mk 46 has the option of using the lighter SPW barrel or a thicker, fluted barrel of the same length.
+The Mk 46 Mod 0 has the option of using the lighter M249 SPW barrel or a thicker, fluted barrel of the same length.

+Mk 46 Mod 1

+The Mk 46 Mod 1 features an improved bipod assembly, and brings back the M249 SPW's handguard design and the barrel carrying handle.

+Mk 46 Mod 2

+The Mk 46 Mod 2 features improved receiver pins, feed cover retaining latch, ergonomic cocking handle, enhanced trigger guard, a 5-position adjustable telescopic buttstock with a 4-position adjustable cheek rest, and a reinforced bipod that can be folded even when a foregrip is attached.
+The handguard has been redesigned to combine the side and lower Picatinny rails with the heat vents.
+The heat shield has also been improved.

-Mk 48
+Mk 48 Mod 0

-The Mk 48 is a variant of the Mk46 rechambered in 7.62×51mm NATO.
-It is officially classified as an LWMG (Light Weight Machine Gun) and was developed as a replacement for the Mk 43 Mod 0/1, itself a variant of the M60 machine gun.
-Reliability issues with the M60 and its design variants led the US Army to replace it with the M240B in the mid-1990s.
+The Mk 48 Mod 0 is a variant of the Mk 46 Mod 0 chambered in 7.62×51mm NATO, officially classified as an LWMG (Light Weight Machine Gun).
+It was developed as a replacement for the Mk 43 Mod 0/1, a variant of the M60 machine gun.
+Reliability issues with the M60 and its design variants led the U.S. Army to replace it with the M240B in the mid-1990s.
 The M240B, however, weighs in at a considerable 27.5 lb and is about 49 in long with the standard barrel.
 NAVSPECWAR was reluctant to give up the increased portability of the M60 (which weighed 22.5 lb with an overall length of 37.7 in in its shortest configuration) in spite of the M240B's increased reliability.
 A request was put in for a new machine gun in 2001, and FN responded with a scaled-up version of the M249 SAW weighing in at 18.5 lb with an overall length of 39.5 in.
 The new design achieved improved reliability compared to M60 variants with a decrease in weight.
 USSOCOM was expected to receive deliveries of the new variant in August 2003.

+The Mk 48 Mod 0 is a gas-operated, air-cooled, fully automatic belt-fed machine gun.
+The design is based on an early 7.62×51mm NATO prototype of the FN Minimi, modified to be a scaled-up version of the 5.56 mm Mk 46 Mod 0.
+The Mk 48 Mod 0 is currently in service with certain USSOCOM units, such as the U.S. Navy SEALs and Army's 75th Ranger Regiment.